AdityaKumar123-aks/MTP_Design-and-Development-of-LLC-Resonant-Converter/README.md

-# mywork-demo
+# Series-Resonant-Converter

-This is my first Github repository
+This is the 'first part' of my Master's Thesis Project.